-In the meantime, Paula’s Choice has a few tips you can take to make the effects of a purge less irritating, which are similar to treating your skin the same way you would a regular breakout: keep your pillow case clean, resist the urge to pick or pop any inflammation, and because most purge-causing ingredients lead to skin sensitivity in the sun, limit exposure and wear protection when you’re outside.
+In the meantime, treat your skin the same way you would a regular breakout: keep your skin hydrated, resist the urge to pick or pop any inflammation, and because most purge-causing ingredients lead to skin sensitivity in the sun, limit exposure and wear protection when you’re outside.
 “Remember, purging is a good sign that your skincare is effective and doing the right thing.
 So be patient and within a month, you’ll start to be acne-free,” Dr. Linkner adds.

 And if you did break out, and it's not of the adjustment-period variety?
 Stop using the product immediately, and rely on very basic products for a few days.

 Rodan K, Fields K, Majewski G, Falla T. Skincare Bootcamp: The Evolving Role of Skincare.
 Plast Reconstr Surg Glob Open.
 2016;4(12 Suppl Anatomy and Safety in Cosmetic Medicine: Cosmetic Bootcamp):e1152. doi:10.1097/GOX.0000000000001152